 - When query result spooling is disabled, Impala relies on clients to fetch results to trigger the generation of more result row batches until all the result rows have been produced.
-If a client issues a query without fetching all the results, the query fragments continue to consume the resources until the query is cancelled and unregistered, potentially tying up resources and causing other queries to wait for an extended period of time in admission control. - Impala would materialize rows on-demand where rows are created only when the client requests them. - When query result spooling is enabled, result sets of queries are eagerly fetched and spooled in the spooling location, either in memory or on disk. - Once all result rows have been fetched and stored in the spooling location, the resources are freed up.
+If a client issues a query without fetching all the results then that query continues to be in the running state indefinitely and the query fragments continue to consume the resources until the query is cancelled and unregistered, potentially tying up resources and causing other queries to wait for an extended period of time in admission control. - Impala would materialize rows on-demand where rows are created only when the client requests them. - For example, if a Hue user runs a complex query that returns 1000 rows, but does not scroll through all the returned rows, and then stays idle for a while, the query will remain running and will hold onto all of its resources until it is explicitly closed or the session times out. - When query result spooling is enabled, result sets of queries are eagerly fetched and spooled in the spooling location, either in memory or on disk. - Once all result rows have been fetched and stored in the spooling location, the resources are freed up.
 Incoming client fetches can get the data from the spooled results.